 - Canada Lynx (Lynx canadensis).
 This species occurs in New Mexico and is federally listed as threatened. - Chiricahua Leopard Frog (Rana chiricahuensis).
 This species occurs in New Mexico and is federally listed as threatened. - Black-footed Ferret (Mustela nigripes).
-This species historically occurred in New Mexico, may still occur undetected in New Mexico,1 and is federally listed as endangered. - Jaguar (Panthera onca).
+This species historically occurred in New Mexico, may still occur undetected in New Mexico, 1 and is federally listed as endangered. - Jaguar (Panthera onca).
 This species' range includes New Mexico and it is federally listed as endangered.
-While listed as a "Restricted Species", a state endangered listing is merited. - Mexican Spotted Owl (Strix occidentalis lucida).
+While listed as a "Restricted Species", a state endangered listing is merited - Mexican Spotted Owl (Strix occidentalis lucida).
 This species occurs in New Mexico and is federally listed as threatened. - Beautiful Shiner (Cyprinella formosa).
 This species occurs in New Mexico and is federally listed as threatened. - Razorback Sucker (Xyrauchen texanus).
-This species occurs in New Mexico and is federally listed as endangered. - Woundfin (Plagopterus argentissimus).
-This species occurs in New Mexico and is federally listed as endangered (except for its experimental, non-essential designation in the Gila River drainage).
+This species occurs in New Mexico and is federally listed as endangered.

-1Hubbard, John P., and C. Gregory Schmitt.
+1See Hubbard, John P., and C. Gregory Schmitt.
 1984.
 "The black-footed ferret in New Mexico."
 Report prepared for the U.S. Bureau of Land Management, April 30, 1984.